 Boulder Home & Garden Fair

-June 4 (rain date June 11): Boulder County’s iconic welcome to summer offers an extensive array of ideas, inspiration and innovation to improve your living environments.
-For more information about booth space or the fair in general contact Linda Wigod at 303-443-0600, ext 106. www.boulderhg.com.
+June 4 (rain date June 11): Boulder County’s iconic welcome to summer offers an extensive array of ideas, inspiration and innovation from more than 60 selected vendors to improve your living environments.
+10am-4pm at Twenty Ninth Street Retail District, 29th Street and Canyon Boulevard. www.boulderhg.com.

 Denver Botanic Gardens

-Denver Botanic Gardens offers acres of plant displays, classes for all ages, lectures, plant shows, gardening certification, botanical illustration instruction, storytimes, and a great deal more.
-New “Off the Clock” events for adults at the York Street location feature live music, dancing, food and drink, and themed activities; 6-9:30pm.
+Denver Botanic Gardens offers acres of plant displays, classes for all ages, lectures, plant shows, gardening certification, botanical illustration instruction, storytimes and a great deal more.
 The main gardens are at 1007 York St.; the Chatfield location is at 8500 W. Deer Creek Canyon Road in Littleton. www.botanicgardens.org.

 The Growe Foundation strives to educate children about healthy eating and environmental stewardship.
 It gives students hands-on education, both in school classrooms and on-site at the gardens. www.growefoundation.org.

 This Boulder nonprofit’s mission is to enrich the lives of our community through sustainable urban agriculture.
-It offers community gardens, adult classes, children’s education, classroom visits and community events.
+It offers summer camps for kids, community gardens, adult classes, classroom visits during the school year, and community events.
 The gardens are at 1630 Hawthorn Ave. www.growinggardens.org.

-Harlequin’s Gardens, 4795 N. 26th St., offers low-cost classes on a variety of garden topics; check online in the spring for the new schedule.
+Harlequin’s Gardens, 4795 N. 26th St., offers low-cost classes on a variety of garden topics; a few are listed below, but check online for the full schedule.
 The on-site display gardens include a xeriscape herb garden and ornamental grasses.
 303-939-9403; www.harlequinsgardens.com.

-Littleton’s Hudson Gardens offers numerous free or low-cost educational sessions all summer on topics like beekeeping and vegetable gardening.
+Littleton’s Hudson Gardens offers numerous free or low-cost educational sessions on topics like beekeeping and vegetable gardening.
 Visitors can observe Master Gardeners planting, weeding and harvesting, and then ask questions or get advice.
-Hudson Gardens also hosts a summer concert series; this year’s lineup includes Gladys Knight and the B-52s (see Music Events for details).
 6115 S. Santa Fe Drive, Littleton. www.hudsongardens.org.

 Lyons Farmette, a working organic farm and sustainability center, offers classes in cooking, bee- and chicken-keeping, soil health, herbal skin care and more.
 It also hosts farm dinners and art events.
-Check the online calendar in the spring for updates.
+Check the online calendar for updates.
 4121 Ute Highway, Lyons; www.lyonsfarmette.com.

 Sturtz & Copeland Classes